info201b-au2022/project-AL-DD-ME-NK/source/project-template1/tabs/report.md

 ## Conclusion

+Although force is necessary when making arrests and enforcing the law, the data set points towards violence and force being used by Police towards African American and Hispanic individuals at an excessive rate compared to White Americans.
+Both these communities together only make up 32.2 percent of the US population according to the United States Census Bureau yet, make up about 38 percent of victims of force according to the first chart.

+A large reason as to why force is used according to the arresting officer is the individual is aggravated or aggressive.
+Many officers often see people of color as more hostile persons and in turn are more likely to use force.

+These issues and biases stem from Police training, backgrounds, and government policy.
+The data visualization illustrates officers with less experience are in incidents involving force more often than experienced officers.
+Many of the communities involved in crime also struggle with drugs, alcohol abuse, and mental illness.
+These issues have only gotten worse with time as the US government has turned their backs from building these communities up.

+All these system issues have led to victims of excessive force being made largely by people of color despite their smaller population compared to White people in the United States.

+However, solutions involving larger budgets for adequate police department training, having programs to help individuals struggling financially and mentally, and cleaning communities from drugs could help minimalize police force and brutality to African American and Hispanic individuals.

 ## References

 (NOPD), P. D. (2022, October 26).
 NOPD use of force incidents. data.nola.gov.
-Retrieved October 26, 2022, from https://data.nola.gov/Public-Safety-and-Preparedness/NOPD-Use-of-Force-Incidents/9mnw-mbde
+Retrieved October 26, 2022, from <https://data.nola.gov/Public-Safety-and-Preparedness/NOPD-Use-of-Force-Incidents/9mnw-mbde>

 Bergengruen, V. (2020, June 30).
 Inside the long effort to create a use-of-force database.
 Time.
-Retrieved October 28, 2022, from https://time.com/5861953/police-reform-use-of-force-database/
+Retrieved October 28, 2022, from <https://time.com/5861953/police-reform-use-of-force-database/>

 Department, D. P. (2022, January 7).
 Police response to resistance 2020: Dallas opendata.
-Police Response to Resistance 2020 | Dallas OpenData.
-Retrieved October 26, 2022, from https://www.dallasopendata.com/Public-Safety/Police-Response-to-Resistance-2020/nufk-2iqn
+Police Response to Resistance 2020 \| Dallas OpenData.
+Retrieved October 26, 2022, from <https://www.dallasopendata.com/Public-Safety/Police-Response-to-Resistance-2020/nufk-2iqn>

-“QuickFacts: United States.”
+"QuickFacts: United States."
 Census Bureau QuickFacts, United States Census Bureau, 2021, www.census.gov/quickfacts/fact/table/US/PST045221.
 Accessed 2 Dec.
 2022.

 Sandiego.edu, 2020, www.sandiego.edu/uploads/36d66f168d0021949cbfe142b8e7359c.jpg.
 Accessed 2 Dec.
 2022.

 Schwartz, S. A. (2020).
 Police brutality and racism in America.
 Explore (New York, N.Y.).
-Retrieved October 28, 2022, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7331505/
+Retrieved October 28, 2022, from <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7331505/>

 Seattle, C. of.
 (2022, October 26).
 Use of force: City of seattle open data portal.
 Seattle Open Data.
-Retrieved October 26, 2022, from https://data.seattle.gov/Public-Safety/Use-Of-Force/ppi5-g2bj
+Retrieved October 26, 2022, from <https://data.seattle.gov/Public-Safety/Use-Of-Force/ppi5-g2bj>

 The United States is violating the human rights of black people by failing to restrict use of deadly force by police.
 Amnesty International USA. (n.d.).
-Retrieved October 28, 2022, from https://www.amnestyusa.org/issues/the-united-states-is-violating-the-human-rights-of-black-people-by-failing-to-restrict-use-of-deadly-force-by-police/
+Retrieved October 28, 2022, from <https://www.amnestyusa.org/issues/the-united-states-is-violating-the-human-rights-of-black-people-by-failing-to-restrict-use-of-deadly-force-by-police/>